Ilikai Apt Building

 No analysis available

-Strong evidence supports fire sprinklers at the Ilikai.
-Historical MLS data showed FIRSPR in 16 of 20 listings, and at least one current remark explicitly says there are "sprinkler systems in the building."
-The evidence is consistent across listings and does not appear to be a one-off copy-paste anomaly.
+Fire sprinkler system is strongly supported for the Ilikai.
+Current MLS data shows FIRSPR in 19 of 20 listings, and at least one listing explicitly says 'there are sprinkler systems in the building.'
+The evidence is consistent across listings and appears to be building-level, not a copy-paste anomaly.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.